VisTrails/VisTrails/doc/usersguide/tabledata.rst

    The pipeline for the Bikes example

+.. topic:: Next Step!

   Set the 'url' input of HTTPFile to ``http://www.vistrails.org/download/download.php?type=DATA&id=citibike_from_launch.csv``.
   Make sure 'header_present' is checked on CSVFile.

   Set the 'column_name' parameters on both ExtractColumn modules to ``Date`` (for the one on the left) and ``Miles traveled today (midnight to 11:59 pm)`` (for the one on the right).
 Alternatively, you can set column_index to 0 and 3.

   The workflow is now ready.
 On execution, you will see a graphical view of the CSV file as a table, and a line plot showing the variations of the total distance traveled daily.

 .. _fig-tabledata-results: